joanperelopez/CW-Keyer/README.md

 This project was started in April 2023 based in the CW keyer of K3NG.
 I also took advantage of the good work of K5BCQ by incorporating the MEGA2560 processor.
 My contribution to the project has been very humble: I have only made a new PCB with SMD components, the incorporation of a 20x4 display and the 3D design of a box for the entire new project.

+NOTES: All documentation belongs to version 1 of the project.
+In this version I saw that the volume of the speaker is not very loud and I made some modifications in the 1.2 schematic that are not implemented in the current PCB.
+If someone wants to add these modifications they can modify the current PCB or, as is my case, add them manually.

 ![Captura de pantalla 2023-06-16 a las 12 59 41](https://github.com/joanperelopez/CW-Keyer/assets/73885181/52b9df4b-be5e-4b8a-b31a-4444ec15f181)
 This is what the finished keyer looks like